 Other storage ideas that may work in your own RV or motorhome:

 While there’s no shortage in overhead lighting in our toy hauler, it’s way to bright and invasive.
 So, we turned our pendant lights over the kitchen island into softer accent lighting.

 The original pendant lights came with boring frosted glass globes.
 Keeping with the color scheme, I wanted something more custom but with a splash of color.
 I instantly fell in love with these red pendant light shades ( picture below).

 We also installed two single stemware racks for our wine and lager glasses.
 And yes, we stowed them on travel days.

 Most of our coastal theme decor was relocated from our stick and bricks.
-I wanted to bring a little piece of our old home into our new home on wheels.
-We had two guest bedrooms that were decorated in coastal and nautical themes.
+We wanted to bring a little piece of our old home into our new home.
+Our two guest bedrooms were decorated in coastal and nautical themes.
 So, the decor was perfect for our toy hauler interior makeover.

 DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.